graphqlsydney/graphqlsydney/README.md

 Check out the [GraphQL Sydney Meetup page][] for all the info about future meetups, and [follow us on Twitter][GraphQL Sydney Twitter] for all the latest announcements!

+## Do you record your talks and publish them anywhere?

+Sure do!
+You view talks from the meetup over on the [GraphQL Australia YouTube channel][].

+[GraphQL Australia YouTube channel]: https://www.youtube.com/channel/UCnEvNUjmt8KoeYY5L51HBRg
 [GraphQL Sydney Twitter]: https://twitter.com/graphqlsydney
 [GraphQL Sydney Meetup page]: https://www.meetup.com/GraphQL-Sydney/
 [issues page]: https://github.com/graphqlsydney/graphqlsydney/issues